 Water pressure/temperature: The temperature was great, nice and hot.
 I definitely needed a hot shower as it rained most of the time I was there and I often came home soaking wet.
 I always struggle with water pressure because I have a LOT of really thick hair, so unless there is strong pressure I can’t wash out the shampoo efficiently.
 This shower was a normal pressure shower… but not strong enough to get through my mop of hair.

-Usability: As it was an ensuite there was no need to hooks, though there was a towel rack which was very handy.
+Usability: As it was an ensuite there was no need for hooks, though there was a towel rack which was very handy.

 Cleanliness: Very clean.
 They cleaned them every time we went out!